 Just spread the coconut cream and sprinkle the saffron-cardamom-pistachio mix on it.

 Then fold the crepe as per your desire.
 They actually hold really well and stays in shape for next few hours.

 You can simply fold the crepes and if not serving immediately, then cover them with cling wrap and store in fridge (upto 4-6hrs).

 Just before serving Patishapta, you can sprinkle some of that saffron mixture on top along with some powdered sugar and trust me, your crepes would look simply out of a classy restaurant!

 The mix of coconut, rice and the saffron nut mixture is absolutely divine!!!
-It smells sweet and tastes simply heavenly.

 So try this easy-peasy recipe of a traditional Bengali dessert given a modern twist.